-First, there was speed dating, and now there is speed interviewing.
+First, there was speed dating.

+Entry-level candidates will often find themselves in these types of interviews.
+They may also happen at job fairs and at college career centers, with a single employer or several employers.
 Tim Cork, president of the Toronto career transition company Nexcareer, Inc., believes, "Speed interviews should be used in recruiting at every level, all the way up to senior executives."

 What is the rationale behind this type of interview?
 In addition to saving time on first level evaluations, Malcom Gladwell, author of Blink, the Power of Thinking Without Thinking, believes that, "The human brain is capable of making instant judgments with great precision."
 In his book, he presents evidence that, "A decision made in literally the blink of an eye can be just as correct as months of mental analysis."

 When you prepare for the possibility of a speed interview, you need to realize the importance of making an immediate positive impression, like in speed dating.

 In a poll conducted by Career Directors International as a part of their annual Career Industry Expert Trends, 2% of surveyed human resource professionals worldwide stated that they had used or planned to use this type of interview.
-Therefore, chances are not very large that you will experience a speed interview, but, if you prepare for the worst you will shine in a traditional interview venue as well!
+Therefore, chances are not large that you will experience a speed interview, but, if you prepare for the worst you will shine in a traditional interview venue as well!

 Laura DeCarlo is recognized as the career industry’s ‘career hero’ making a difference to both job seekers and career professionals as the founder of Career Directors International.
 She possesses 11 top-level certifications in resume writing, career coaching, and career management; 7 first place resume and job placement awards; and has written three books on interviewing and job search including Interview Pocket RX, Interviewing: The Gold Standard, Resumes for Dummies,and Job Search Bloopers.
-Follow Laura on Google+ and Twitter at @careerhero.
+Follow Laura on Twitter at @careerhero.